Parth2504-Patel/01853006-math70076-assessment-2/README.md

 git clone https://github.com/Parth2504-Patel/01853006-math70076-assessment-2.git

 ## Usage
 Once you are setup with this repository, you can use this repository in any manner that is suitable for you.
-You can reproduce the results by following the section in [Priject Structure](#project-structure), or you can extend on this project in whichever manner best suits you.
+You can reproduce the results by following the section in [Project Structure](#project-structure), or you can extend on this project in whichever manner best suits you.

 ## Acknowledgements
 - The dataset is found from the UCI website, under the Creative Commons website, at https://archive.ics.uci.edu/dataset/572/taiwanese+bankruptcy+prediction